 You can find this battery in our full replacement battery and charger guide.

 This is an awesome time to upgrade your Power Wheels to go faster and give it more power as well since you will need to replace the battery anyway.
 If you ever considered modifying your Power Wheels this is one of the more cost-efficient ways of doing it.

-The most cost-efficient way is not to buy any battery and using the existing batteries you have.
+The most cost-efficient way is not to buy any battery and use the existing batteries you have.
 There are many battery alternatives that may work for you.

 The main two types of batteries is a lead-acid battery or lithium-ion battery.
 Lead-acid is more like car batteries where lithium-ion is for toys or cell phones but is expanding to larger things like batteries for homes.